Form 1098-T Tuition Payments Statement

 Box 1.
 Payments Received for Qualified Tuition and Related Expenses.

 This box will be blank as the University is reporting tuition amounts billed under box 2.

 Box 2.
 Amounts Billed for Qualified Tuition and Related Expenses.

 This box contains the amounts billed during the calendar year for qualified tuition and related expenses.
 The amount reported is the total amount billed less any reductions in charges made during the calendar year that relate to the amounts billed for the same calendar year.
-Please note that University student mandatory fees include a health insurance component (Spring 2016, $20.48 per semester, Summer and Fall 2016, $20.48 per semester) and a transportation fee component (Spring 2016, $ 12.75 base plus $1.95 per credit hour, Summer and Fall 2016, $58.35) which are not qualified tuition and related expenses and therefore are not included in box 2.
+Please note that University student mandatory fees include a health insurance component 2017, $20.48 per semester and a transportation fee component 2017, $58.35 per semester which are not qualified tuition and related expenses and therefore are not included in box 2.
 Nontaxable tuition waivers such as faculty/staff tuition reductions, reduce amounts billed in this box.